Asara/bangbot/README.md

-Bangbot is a quick little irc bot
+Bangbot is a silly little irc bot.

+Based on slimbot DevinJamesK.

+Plan to make it more modular and just have fun.